hathibelagal-dev/instantpolyglot/docs/eng/Czech.md

 7. Instrumental (7. pád):
    - Expresses means or instrument
    - Used with certain verbs and prepositions
-   - Indicates "with" or "by means of"
+   - Indicates “with” or “by means of”
    Example: **Píšu perem** ('I write with a pen')

 Prepositions govern specific cases.
 Some prepositions can be used with multiple cases, changing the meaning.
 For example: